 2. Do Your Research

-Once you have been invited to interview with a company, do your research before your interview.
-Look around on the company’s website, study the core values and mission statement, and check out the competition.
+Once you have been invited to interview with an organization, do your research before your interview.
+Look around on the organization’s website, study the core values and mission statement, and check out the competition.
 Also, check the company’s stock price, if they are a public company.
-If you are curious about career advancement opportunities, find current employees on LinkedIn to see how long they’ve been with the company and how quickly they’ve moved up the ladder.
+If you are curious about career advancement opportunities, find current employees on LinkedIn to see how long they’ve been with the organization and how quickly they’ve moved up the ladder.
 This should give you an idea about potential growth opportunities.

 3. Prepare Answers to Commonly Asked Interview Questions